simonjamesuk/hello-world/README.md

   Learn Python - in progress
   Learn Javascript - in progress

-Books i am currently readin:
+Books I am currently readin:
   GitHub for Dummies
   Web Programming with HTML5, CSS and Javascript Eloquent Javascript